genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |NewFolder|

-The **Preprocess, Analyse, Explore and Manage** menus at the top of the page correspond to the four main actions you can undertake with your data.
+The **Preprocess, Analyse, Explore and Manage** menus at the top of the page correspond to the four groups of applications that can be used to process and view data.
 These menus will become available when you select a file.

 |MatchingApps|

-These apps are "clever" –  when you choose a file, the system will suggest  apps which can work with the specific file type (e.g. sequencing assay).
+When you choose a file, the system will suggest apps which can work with the specific file type (e.g. sequencing assay).
 However, you still need to think about the nature of the data.
-For instance, if you want to align a raw WGBS sequencing assay Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping app will be suitable in this case.
-To figure out what apps are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the "Pipelines and applications" section of this guide.
+For instance, if you want to align a raw WGBS sequencing assay, Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping app will be suitable in this case.
+To figure out what apps are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the :ref:`pipelines` section of this guide.

-**File search** in the top right corner allows you to search for files using their metadata (names, organism, method).
-To limit the search by file type or whether or not the file is shared with you, click on the little triangle inside the search box.
+**File search** in the top-right corner allows you to search for files by metadata (names, organism, method).
+To limit the search by file type or whether or not the file is shared with you, click on the arrow inside the search box.

 |FileSearch|

 Below the search box is a button to access your **briefcase**.
-Your briefcase is a place where you can temporarily store files from various folders. **To add** files to your briefcase hover over each individual file and use the special "briefcase" button that appears or select several files, right click on them and choose "Add to briefcase...". **To delete** an item from your briefcase hover over it and click on the "x" button. **To clear all** items from the briefcase, select "Clear all" option.
+Your briefcase is a place where you can temporarily store files from various folders. **To add** files to your briefcase, hover over each individual file and use the special "briefcase" button that appears or select several files, right-click on them and choose "Add to briefcase...". **To delete** an item from your briefcase hover over it and click on the "x" button. **To clear all** items from the briefcase, select the "Clear all" option.

 |BriefCase|